savvieSammie/CRM_django/README.md

-# Django CRM
+# CRM

-Django CRM is a customer relationship management system built using Django framework.
+customer relationship management system built using Django framework.
 It provides a platform to manage customer interactions, track leads, and organize sales and customer support activities.

 ## Features